joescii/rapture-json/README.md

  - Simple, efficient conversion between different backends
  - Support for both immutable and mutable JSON
  - Flexible choice of error handling strategies using [modes](https://github.com/propensive/rapture-core)
+ - Can be easily extended using composable user-defined extractors and serializers

 ## Availability